Water quality

 Under the Private Water Supply Regulations 2016 the District Council have a duty to risk assess and monitor the quality of the water from all Private Water Supplies that provide water to two or more properties.
 The owners and consumers of Private Water Supplies that only serve single properties can request also request a risk assessment and monitoring.

-The District Council monitors the quality of water supplied by sampling for certain parameters specified in the legislation and for any additional chemical or bacteriological parameters, that are identified as potential contaminants of any given supply as a result of the risk assessment process.
+The District Council monitors the quality of water supplied by sampling for certain parameters specified in the legislation and for any additional chemical or bacteriological parameters, that are identified as potential contaminants of any supply as a result of the risk assessment process.

 How often we monitor, depends on the size of the supply (in terms of daily volume of water or commercial use) and the result of the risk assessment.
 Risk Assessments are useful in identifying potential improvements to supplies that will reduce the risk of contamination.
 Where supply owners rectify defects or put other control measures in place to minimise the risk, the frequency of monitoring may reduce (to the legal minimum level).
 In general, large domestic or commercial supplies will be monitored 2-4 times per year.
 Small domestic supplies will generally be monitored once every 5 years, although monitoring frequencies may increase if the risk assessment shows there is a risk of contamination of the water.
 Single domestic supplies are only monitored at the request of the owner/consumer of the supply.